8 Benefits of Procurement and Spend Analytics

 3. Supports category management

 A spend category contains similar types of purchased products or services.
 Spend analytics provides the basis for creating a category structure, where you classify and categorize your spend based on the data.

 Categorizing your spend is the starting point for category management.
-Category management is a strategic approach which organises procurement resources to focus on specific areas of spend, i.e. spend categories, by using a structured methodology.
+Category management is a strategic approach that organizes procurement resources to focus on specific areas of spend, i.e. spend categories, by using a structured methodology.

 4. Prioritization of resources

 Procurement analytics provides you insight into how to allocate and prioritize your resources.
-One example might be to take the necessary actions if the spend development is not in line with expectations, or that unauthorized suppliers are used by the users (maverick spend).
+One example might be to take the necessary actions if the spend development isn't in line with expectations, or if unauthorized suppliers are used by the users (maverick spend).

 Critical categories for your business need to be prioritized, typically the largest categories.
 At the same time, you should not neglect smaller categories as there may be large opportunities for savings - precisely due to the fact that they are often overlooked.
 Furthermore, the number of suppliers and spend complexity are vital factors when allocating resources.